JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 ### Added in Rev 3.1.3

 1. Three new scripts have been added to the `Optionals` folder for the `Endgame` mod.
+2. Added two new colors for Lamborghini Murciélago & Lamborghini Murciélago LP640.
-2. Two new camera presets have been added:
+3. Two new camera presets have been added:

 - `Most Wanted Cameras`: This preset has been ported directly from `Need for Speed ​​Most Wanted` with exactly the same values; there are no differences.